andregabrielmelo/license-plate-detection/README.md

-# license-plate-detection
+# License plate detection

-Detect the characters in license plates
+Simple function to detect the characters in license plates using traditional segmentation techniques